 In this example, the marginal revenue and marginal cost curves cross at a price of $4 and a quantity of 80 produced.
 If the farmer started out producing at a level of 60, and then experimented with increasing production to 70, marginal revenues from the increase in production would exceed marginal costs—and so profits would rise.
 The farmer has an incentive to keep producing.
 At a level of output of 80, marginal cost and marginal revenue are equal so profit doesn’t change.
 If the farmer then experimented further with increasing production from 80 to 90, he would find that marginal costs from the increase in production are greater than marginal revenues, and so profits would decline.

 The profit-maximizing choice for a perfectly competitive firm will occur at the level of output where marginal revenue is equal to marginal cost—that is, where MR = MC.
 This occurs at Q = 80 in the figure.

 Does Profit Maximization Occur at a Range of Output or a Specific Level of Output?Table 8.1 shows that maximum profit occurs at any output level between 70 and 80 units of output.
 But MR = MC occurs only at 80 units of output.
-How can do we explain this slight discrepancy?
-As long as MR > MC. a profit-seeking firm should keep expanding production.
+How can we explain this slight discrepancy?
+As long as MR > MC, a profit-seeking firm should keep expanding production.
 Expanding production into the zone where MR < MC reduces economic profits.
-It’s true that profit is the same at Q = 70 and Q = 80, but it’s only when the firm goes beyond that that see that profits fall.
+It’s true that profit is the same at Q = 70 and Q = 80, but it’s only when the firm goes beyond that Q that it will see that profits fall.
 Thus, MR = MC is the signal to stop expanding, so that is the level of output they should target.